awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/_index.md

 * We will deploy a sample web application and will automatically generate a workload  to simulate requests from users.

 ## Costs
 * **t4g.xlarge** instance will be deployed as a baseline Amazon EC2 instance.
-We will change Amazon EC2 instance type from t4g.xlarge to **c6g.large** to use the minimum amount of hardware to meet our business requirements.
+We will change Amazon EC2 instance type from t4g.xlarge to **c6g.large** to use the appropriate amount of hardware to meet our business requirements.

 {{% notice note %}}
 **NOTE:** You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).